-Depending on your rate of growth, this thin-line mustache will require daily maintenance to have it looking its sharpest.
+Depending on your rate of growth, this thin-line mustache will require daily maintenance to have it look its sharpest.

 4. Walrus Mustache

 Where the Pencil mustache is all about keeping the upper lip thin and trim, the Walrus is known for its fuller feels.
-So full is the Walrus, that it needs to hang slightly over the mouth to be considered genuine.
+So full is the Walrus mustache that it needs to hang slightly over the mouth to be considered genuine.

-Although this bushy beauty isn’t suited to everyone, for black men like Eddie Murphy who has sported a Walrus on multiple occasions over the years, it offers a distinguished appearance that will be remembered.
+Although this bushy beauty isn’t suited to everyone, for black men like Eddie Murphy, who has sported a Walrus mustache on multiple occasions over the years, it offers a distinguished appearance that will be remembered.

 5. The Scruffy Mustache